basti/icebergist.com/source/_posts/2016-05-28-display-part-of-rails-template-with-different-locale.markdown

 published: true
 ---

 I recently worked on a Rails project, which had parts of pages in different languages.
 That may be a problem if you have already translated their entire text to all required languages.
 You can even be tempted to hardcode parts of the text into other languages.
-Fortunately, there is an elegant way to solve that problem, just wrap parts of template or partials into blocks with different locale, like this:
+Fortunately, there is an elegant way to solve that problem, just wrap parts of template or partials into blocks with desired locale, like this:

 ``` ruby
 <% I18n.with_locale('en') do %>